rocky-linux/shim-review/README.md

 Skip this, if this is your first application for having shim signed.
 *******************************************************************************
-Nothing changed since our last submission
+Nothing changed since our last submission for `Rocky Linux 9`, but this our first `Rocky Linux 10` submission and matches `Rocky Linux 9` submission

 *******************************************************************************
 ### What is the SHA256 hash of your final shim binary?